vidjil/vidjil/doc/roadmap.md

     + **Availability: Q4 2020** ✅

  - Create presets for specific studies or diseases #2836

+ - Allow more colors for clonotypes #1547
+    + Development: 2022 ⏳ @duez

 ## Improved data import/export and interoperability